 2.1 Playing Fields.
 The league uses playing fields with 60 feet between bases and 50 feet from home plate to the pitchers rubber.
 Because the league uses community parks, other characteristics of the playing fields vary including distance to the outfield fence, distance to the backstop and size of the skinned infield.

 2.2 A scoring line shall be used [in lieu of a second home plate].
 This rule supersedes ASA Rule 2, Section 2 only as it relates to a previous use of a second home plate.
 A scoring line shall be laid, using chalk or tape.
 This line shall commence [on the third base side of home plate as a visual continuation of the first base line] beginning eight feet from the front of the forward left corner of the actual home plate and extends outward to the nearest barrier.
-Proper scoring use of this line requires that the runner’s forward foot be on the ground on or past the scoring line.
-Note; if a runner makes contact with the ground inside the unmarked/untaped/chalked region of the scoring area, the runner shall be declared out.
+The runner must make contact with the scoring line or, cross it and have at least one foot on the ground before the fielder at home catches the ball [while touching the strike mat] to be ruled safe.
 Since the goal of this line is to create a safe scoring environment, runners should be reminded to use the scoring line properly.